-A. Responsibility of the Employee
+Responsibility of the Employee

-B.
+A.

-23 24 25 1.
-Each employee is expected to report on time for his/her scheduled work assignment each day.
+1. Each employee is expected to report on time for his/her scheduled work assignment each day.

-- 2. If for any reason it is impossible for the employee to report to work or to report to work at his/her scheduled work time, it shall be the responsibility of the employee to notify the appropriate administrator or his/her designee of this fact prior to the established reporting time unless the employee is unable to give such notice in the circumstances; in such a case the employee shall give notice as soon as possible. - advance of any absence unless the necessity for the absence cannot reasonably be anticipated in advance.
+2. If for any reason it is impossible for the employee to report to work or to report to work at his/her scheduled work time, it shall be the responsibility of the employee to notify the appropriate administrator or his/her designee of this fact prior to the established reporting time unless the employee is unable to give such notice in the circumstances; in such a case the employee shall give notice as soon as possible.

+3. The consent of the administrator or his/her designee must be obtained in advance of any absence unless the necessity for the absence cannot reasonably be anticipated in advance.
 An employee must keep the administrator or designee informed of when he/she plans to return to work.

-Work Unit: Reporting Obligations
+B. Work Unit: Reporting Obligations